keithjgrant/sidecar-old/content/ingredients/vermouth.md

 <!--more-->

 ## Types of Vermouth
 The two most common types of vermouth are *dry* and *sweet*.
-Dry vermouths are light in color, often with a hint of yellow.
+Dry vermouths (sometimes called “French vermouth”) are light in color, often with a hint of yellow.
 The quintessential dry vermouth drink is the [martini](/drinks/martini).

-Sweet vermouths, often labelled “Rosso”, are reddish in color and sweeter tasting than dry vermouths.
+Sweet vermouths, often labelled “Rosso” or “Italian vermouth”, are reddish in color and sweeter tasting than dry vermouths.
 The best-known sweet vermouth drink is the [manhattan](/drinks/manhattan).

 Another less common type of vermouth are “blanc” or “bianco”.
 Blanc vermouth is clear in color, but sweeter in flavor than a dry vermouth.
-These are delicous and in some ways similar to Sherry.
+These are delicious and I find the flavor in some ways reminiscent of Sherry.

+There are also several aperitif wines that are not technically vermouth, but are fairly similar, such as Cocchi Americano and Lillet Blanc.

+If you want to find out more, here is a [more detailed breakdown of vermouth types](http://www.vermouth101.com/vermouth-styles.html).

 ### Brands
 <div class="aside">